mtti/mhp/README.md

     router.get('/index.html', (req, res) => res.renderPage('front.md'));
 };
 ```

-Note that this will fail if you've not added a default page template at `project/templates/page.html`.

 To generate HTML files for all blog posts under `/blog`, you could do: